DEFENCE FOR CHILDREN INTERNATIONAL(DCI) is a leading child rights-focused and membership-based grassroots movement founded in 1979.

 Our vision is that children, as human beings, are able to pursue a life in which they can enjoy their human rights with dignity, in a just and responsible society.
 In all that we do, we aspire to work in a transparent, accountable, sustainable and socially transformative way.

-Defence for Children International is a worldwide movement for children’s rights with National Sections and Associated Members active across the five continents.
-Each of DCI’s National Sections works on the child rights issues that are the most relevant to their respective national contexts.
+Defence for Children International is a worldwide movement for children’s rights with National Sections and Associated Members active across four continents.
+Each of DCI’s National Sections works on those child rights issues that are the most relevant to their respective national contexts.

 Our International Secretariat is based in Geneva, Switzerland.
 It plays a crucial role in lobbying and advocating for children’s rights within United Nations human rights mechanisms.